Rotten Sound: Consume to Contaminate and Cycles (2006–2007)

-Napalm and Cursed (2009-2011)
+Napalm and Cursed (2009–2011)

 In November 2009, the band signed a new record deal with Relapse Records to release their follow-up studio album of Cycles.
 Keijo Niinimaa commented:

 Rotten Sound released the Napalm EP on 30 March 2010 via Relapse Records.
 It features three new tracks in addition to three Napalm Death covers.
 Rotten Sound also joined with Aborted and The Red Chord for the "Machines of Grind" tour, a three-week co-headlining European tour.
 The tour kicked off in mid-April, and included stops at the Neurotic Death Fest and Revolution Fest Open Air.
 The three bands also co-headlined on several dates throughout the United Kingdom for "Terrorizer Tour-ture", a tour sponsored by Terrorizer Magazine.

 In December 2010, Rotten Sound announced that their sixth studio album, entitled Cursed, would be released on 15 March 2011 via Relapse Records (except in Finland, where it arrived on 16 March 2011 through Fullsteam Records).
 It was recorded at Nordic Audio Labs and is lyrically themed around the six curses of mankind.
 Rotten Sound headlined the "Cursed to Tour" from April to May in Germany.
 The line up for this month-long tour included Trap Them, Gaza, The Kandidate, and Haust.
 Following this tour, Rotten Sound headed to Japan for the Kabuto Metal Fest.
 Other acts included Morbid Angel and The Haunted.

-Species at War, Abuse to Suffer and Suffer to Abuse (2012-present)
+Species at War, Abuse to Suffer and Suffer to Abuse (2012–2021)

 In January 2012, Rotten Sound announced the Grind Over Europe Tour 2012.
 Set to kick off on 24 February in Barcelona, Spain, the band toured through 16 cities over a three-week period with label-mates Exhumed and powerviolence group Magrudergrind.
 Rotten Sound were toured in support of the band's sixth studio album "Cursed," issued in early 2011 via Relapse Records.

 In November 2012, Rotten Sound signed to Season of Mist to a European deal.
 The band's next EP Species at War, was recorded at Nordic Audio Labs and was mixed and mastered by drummer Sami Latva at Latva Studios and released on 18 January 2013 on CD, etched vinyl, and digital.
 Keijo Niinimaa says:

 The band released its seventh studio album, Abuse to Suffer, in 2016.
 The album contains an audio sample excerpt of Noam Chomsky's 2011 speech at the Massachusetts Institute of Technology entitled The New War Against Terror: "Yeah, they’re rotten.
 Lot of rotten things in the world.
 We should be — if we’re serious — we should be concerned with what we do.
 And what we can do.
 If there’s an elementary moral truism, that’s it."

+Apocalypse (2022–present)

+On 15 December 2022, the band announced their eighth studio album, Apocalypse, would be released on 31 March 2023.